rhelmot/sound-machine/README.md

 This is a library to do audio synthesis and music composition.
 Its goal is to make the interface as simple as possible to use with as short a learning curve as possible.

-It is written in pure python, and supports both python 2 and 3.
+It is written in pure python, and supports python >=3.6.

 ## Installation